henkwh/indexmyphotos/README.md

 The tab to edit tags has textfields to set the location (as Coordinates lat/lng), the date (day, month, year), tags and a description.
 You can also select the location from the map.
 A new file can be load to the program by dragging them onto the Form.
 Two local copies are created.
 The first 1:1-copy in the "full" folder is done because the program manages itself.
 Theres also a smaller, comprimated preview of the foto in the "preview" folder.
 The filename is changed to a Globally Unique Identifier.
 By adding a new foto to the program, an entry in the local database "Database.mdf" is created.
 Every entry's ID is a Globally Unique Identifier.
-Database: GUID (filename), filetype, location, date, tags, description
+Database: GUID (filename), filetype, loclat, loclng, date, tags, description

 ## Prerequisites